The Journey Continues!

 The Florida Wildlife Corridor project is a collaborative vision to connect remaining natural lands, waters, working farms, forests and ranches from the Everglades to Georgia, protecting a functional ecological corridor for the health of people, wildlife and watersheds.
 Florida Wildlife Corridor Goals:

-- Protect and restore habitat and migration corridors essential for the survival of Florida’s diverse wildlife, including wide-ranging panthers, black bears and other native species
+- Connect, protect and restore corridors of conserved lands and waters essential for the survival of Florida’s diverse wildlife

 - Sustain the food production, economies and cultural legacies of working ranches and farms within the corridor

-- Give wildlife and plants room to adapt to a changing climate and sea level rise
+- Provide the room to roam to allow wildlife to adapt to a changing climate

 Governor and Cabinet Recognize Florida Wildlife Corridor and Expedition Team